$5 flat-rate fast domestic shipping for all the tea and tea ware you want! More shipping details are HERE.

 Our Alishan High Mountain Oolong comes from Alishan mountain, probably the most famous tea growing region in all of Taiwan.

 It's quite a magical place if you ask me, especially around the National Park area.
 Alishan holds a very special place for me because my first taste of Taiwanese High Mountain Oolong was an excellent Alishan while I was living just down the mountain in Chiayi City.
-I've been drinking them ever since!
+I've been brewing them ever since!

 You can drink this Alishan for hours and not get tired of it.
 It’s clean, refreshing and invigorating.